TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/downloadartifactsissues.md

 Are you facing one of these common problems?

-* I encounter an error **NU1101: Unable to find package WindowsAzure.Storage.
-No packages exist with this id in source(s): Microsoft Visual Studio Offline Packages** in the DotNet build task
+* Error "NU1101: Unable to find package WindowsAzure.Storage.
+No packages exist with this id in source(s): Microsoft Visual Studio Offline Packages" in the DotNet build task

 	Add a **dotnet restore** step before the build step which will complete the restore before the build and add the **--no-restore** argument to the build step.